Ralston College

 Savannah

-Three terms in Savannah will then follow: we will focus, first, on the Ancient world, then turn to the Middle Ages, and finally consider a range of achievements from the post-Medieval world to the contemporary one.
-We will explore how notions of wholeness develop and unfold across time as we consider works of philosophy, theology, and the imaginative arts from each period.
+Three terms in Savannah will then follow: we will focus first on the ancient world, then turn to the Middle Ages, and finally consider a range of achievements from post-medieval Europe through to our modern world.
+We will explore how conceptions of Fellowship develop and unfold across time as we consider works of philosophy, theology, and the creative and imaginative arts from each period.

-Intense scrutiny of single works will be paired with ambitious, wide-ranging surveys, and we will supplement all of our studies with concerts, symposia, guest lectures and other events that will enrich our main curricular program.
-Taken together, the academic itinerary of these terms and their chronological sequence will provide an integrated knowledge—and experience—of the West’s intellectual, spiritual, and historical trajectory.
+Intense scrutiny of specific works will be paired with ambitious, wide-ranging surveys.
+We will supplement our studies with concerts, symposia, guest lectures, and other events that will enrich our main curricular program.
+Taken together, the academic itinerary of these terms and their chronological sequence will provide integrated knowledge—and experience—of the West’s intellectual, spiritual, and historical trajectory.

 Theme